torbsd/torbsd.github.io/prospective.md

 [tor ticket 20497](https://trac.torproject.org/projects/tor/ticket/20497).

-TDP is committed to continuing to ensure the OpenBSD community can use TB.
+TDP is committed to continuing to ensure the OpenBSD community can use TBB.
 Our preferred method for accomplishing this is getting it into the official ports tree.
 Once there, TDP will continue maintainership, but this allows development input from the broader OpenBSD community.

-An OpenBSD TB adds to Tor client diversity, engaging a security-conscious group of end-users.
-It also can add relay diversity because all TB users are also de-facto relay operators while they're running TB.
+An OpenBSD TBB adds to Tor client diversity, engaging a security-conscious group of end-users.
+It also can add relay diversity because all TBB users are also de-facto relay operators while they're running TBB.

 Future work: